Nenkai/gt-modding-hub/docs/concepts/volume.md

 # Volume

-Volumes are an important part of how Gran Turismos are built - it usually is a single file hosting all of the games's contents.
+The volume is an important part of how Gran Turismo games function - it usually consists of a single file hosting all of the games' contents.
 It is usually compressed, but also encrypted and has been present in various forms since GT1.

-Building game contents into volumes/file system allows control over files are read.
+Building game contents into volumes/file systems allows control over files are read.
 It is more performance efficient to seek throughout the file to access contents than make a request to the console's [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) to open a file.

 As of GT7, tools to extract volumes exist for all games: